anvitasuresh/cse15l-lab-reports/lab3-report.md

     Vice President: Yes, it has.
     SecDef: We can't confirm that.
 We're told that one aircraft is down but we do not have a pilot report that did it.
 What If?`

+## Option 3: `grep -e`
-4. Another is -e which can be used to search for multiple patterns in one search at the command line.
+Another option is -e which can be used to search for multiple patterns in one search at the command line.

+## Option 4: `grep -C`
-5. Another is -C which shows the lines before and after the line where the pattern matches.
+Another option is -C which shows the lines before and after the line where the pattern matches.